How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 Starter pack memes are one of the few enduring formats that have stood the test of time.
 Whether they highlight a trending moment or playfully stereotype a specific persona, they work by grouping together familiar traits or items tied to a subject.
 The result?
 Funny, instantly recognizable, and highly shareable content.

-With ChatGPT’s recent advancements in image generation, it’s no surprise that users have found creative ways to bring starter pack memes to life — now reimagined as realistic, collectible-style action figurines.
+With the recent advancements in AI image generation, it’s no surprise that users have found creative ways to bring starter pack memes to life — now reimagined as realistic, collectible-style action figurines.
 These AI-generated images let you showcase yourself, your brand, or even a fictional persona in a format that feels both nostalgic and modern.

 Table of Contents